mylioja/SourceNormalizer/README.md

 I wrote the `Options` class to encapsulate much of that extra coding into an easily reusable package.
-It also helps me to keep the `main` function shorter and cleaner than before, because the usually huge `switch(opt_char)` statement is tucked away in another file.
+It also helps me to keep the `main` function shorter and cleaner than before, because the usually huge `switch(opt_char)` statement is nicely tucked away in another file.

 ### Follow GNU and Posix conventions

-Some ifo about the requirements: https://www.gnu.org/prep/standards/html_node/Command_002dLine-Interfaces.html
+Some info about the requirements: https://www.gnu.org/prep/standards/html_node/Command_002dLine-Interfaces.html

 My new `Options` command line handler is one step towards this goal.
 It handles the `--help` and `--version` options, and makes it quite easy to implement other options in the genuine GNU style.

+This is also a good exercise for me in preparation for releasing a larger project with the GPL3 license.

 ### Release under `GPL-3.0-or-later`